moliver28/research-handbook/content/handbook/engineering/infrastructure/capacity-planning/index.md

 #### Other labels

 1. `tamland:keep-open` - Used to prevent Tamland from closing the issue automatically.
 This can be useful to validate the effect of changes we made for a longer period of time until we are confident about the effects.
-1. Any issue concerning resource saturation or capacity planning in any tracker should have the `~"GitLab.com Resource Saturation"` label applied.
+1. Any issue concerning resource saturation or capacity planning in any tracker should have the {{< label name="GitLab.com Resource Saturation" color="#CC0033" >}} label applied.

 #### Prioritization Framework